Bus accident kills at least 24 in Peru - transportation company | Business

 Bus accident kills at least 24 in Peru - transportation company

-At least 24 people were killed injured in a passenger bus accident in Peru overnight, according to the company operating the vehicle.
-A representative for the company Molina Union, Angie Cabrera, told local media from a hospital in Ayacucho that at least 24 people had died.

-At least 24 people were killed injured in a passenger bus accident in Peru overnight, according to the company operating the vehicle.
+At least 24 people were killed in a passenger bus accident in Peru on Monday, according to the company operating the vehicle.

-A representative for the company Molina Union, Angie Cabrera, told local media from a hospital in Ayacucho that at least 24 people had died.
-"We are very sorry for the accident ... at the moment we know that there are 24 deaths," she said in an interview with Canal N.

 Accidents are relatively common along Peru's precarious roads, with at least 24 people dying in January when a bus plunged off a cliff in the country's north.